scalacenter/bloop/website/content/docs/developer-documentation.md

 > frontend/integrationSetUpBloop
 ```

-This will clone several open source projects and use the sbt-bloop plugin to
+This will clone Bloop's community build on your sbt staging directory and will
+generate the corresponding build definitions for them.
+This process can take
+a while (and look like it's stuck), so please be patient and let sbt clone all
-generate the build definitions.
-Then, run tests with:
+the projects.
+When the process is over, you can run the tests with:

 ```
 > frontend/test